How to green your small business

 Paper records also create clutter and cost money in space for storage.
 Especially seeing records need to be kept for seven year stretches!
 Living in an office dominated by boxes and files is a costly and cramped exercise.

-Transferring to Xero with the help of Orbit Accounting and Tax is a way of saving money while going green.
+Transferring to Xero with the help of The Orbit Group is a way of saving money while going green.
 Once you’re set up, you can say goodbye to spending your days wading through paper.

 Switching to cloud computing makes the need for big, heavy and bulky paper records a thing of the past.
 That’s good news for your office shelf space and for the environment on so many levels.